open-forest-observatory/geograypher/README.md

 ### Using existing environment

+This is for internal collaborators working on Jetstream2.
 Note that you should not make any changes to this environment since these changes will impact others.
 Only edits to my copy of the repository will be reflected when you import the tool.
-To begin, you must have installed `conda` on your JetStream.
-Then you can tell `conda` to look in the following places for environments and packages.
+To begin, you must have installed `conda` on your Jetstream.
+Note that the following steps assums a conda config file already exists on your VM, and that it points to your local user's home directory for conda envs and pkgs.
+You can check this with `conda config --show` and look at the values under `pkgs_dirs` and `envs_dirs`.
+Then you can tell `conda` to look, secondarily, in the following additional places for environments and packages.

 ```
 conda config --append envs_dirs /ofo-share/repos-david/conda/envs/